Three hurt in Arcadia crash

-ARCADIA — The Hancock County Sheriff’s Office reported that an injury crash occurred at 1:26 p.m.
+ARCADIA — Hancock County Sheriff’s Office reported an injury crash occurred at 1:26 p.m.
 Friday at the intersection of Washington Township 243 and Hancock County 109.

 Brian J. Searles, 75, was southbound in a 2016 Lincoln on Washington Township 243 with passenger Lani Searles, 75.
-The Searles’ hometown was not listed in the press release supplied by the sheriff’s office.
+Searles’ hometown was not listed by the sheriff’s office.

 Searles stopped at the intersection and pulled into the path of an eastbound vehicle operated by Shawn M. Butler, 35, of Fostoria, the sheriff’s office reported.